unman/notes/debian-minimal.md

 bash-4.4# apt install qubes-core-agent-passwordless-root polkit
 ~~~

-Optionally check this worked: from the gui open the minimal template's xterm and give the command
+Optionallyi, check this worked: from the gui open the minimal template's xterm and give the command:

 ~~~
 [user@debian-9-minimal ~]$ sudo -l